Psvensso/react-starter-book/chapter1.md

 TypeScript includes a special declaration file called [lib.d.ts](https://github.com/Microsoft/TypeScript/blob/master/lib/lib.d.ts).
 This file contains the ambient declarations for various common JavaScript constructs present in JavaScript runtimes and the DOM.
 Such as window, location Object

-Based on the`--target`, TypeScript adds \_additional \_ambient declarations like`Promise`if the target is`es6`.
+Based on the`--target`, TypeScript adds additional ambient declarations like`Promise`if the target is`es6`.

-Since the QuickStart is targeting es5, you can override the list of declaration files to be included:
+Since the were targeting es5, you can override the list of declaration files to be included:

 ```
 "lib":["es2015","dom"]